 Gaia retrieves metadata and images from a variety of sources.
 Trakt also provides additional features, like list management, playback progress, watched history, user ratings, and more.
 These sources provide free access to their metadata and images.
 Consider donating to these projects or supporting them in other ways.

 Gaia has integrated other services for additional features.
 OpenSubtitles provides supplementary subtitles if none are included in the video file, or they are not in a language you understand.
 YouTube allows you to view trailers, season recaps, and extra videos in Gaia.

 Gaia can be installed in Kodi in one of two ways.
-Either add the repository link to Kodi'sand then download and install Gaia from the repository directly in Kodi.
-Or the repository addon ZIP, copy it over to your Kodi device, install it, and then download Gaia from there.
+Either add the repository link to Kodi's file sources and then download and install Gaia from the repository directly in Kodi.
+Or manually download the repository addon ZIP, copy it over to your Kodi device, install it, and then download Gaia from there.
 Gaia has two different types of repositories.
 The core repository only contains the essential addons needed to install Gaia, but does not have optional third-party addons which can be installed to extend the functionality of Gaia.
 The full repository contains all essential and optional third-party addons.

 Browse the Gaia repository on Github.
 There are four different repositories.
 The main repository contains the latest stable release.
 The test repository occasionally has beta versions for those who want to test early unstable releases.
 The source repository contains the source code for third-party developers.
 The legacy repository contains the old Gaia 5 version for those with very old devices.
 The legacy repository is not maintained or updated anymore.

 Use our tickets system to report a bug or request a new feature.
 Please read through the FAQ section before submitting a new ticket.
 Your question might have already been answered.
 Alternatively, you can send us an email.
 Please do not submit bug reports or feature requests via email, that is what the ticket system is for.
 Note that we do not check emails that frequently.
 Click to reveal email